ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 (Get-NetIPAddress | Where-Object { $_.AddressState -eq "Preferred" -and $_.ValidLifetime -lt "24:00:00" }).IPAddress
 ```

-similarly, on Windows, you can run `hostname -I` to get all the information, but the following to get only the IP you are looking for:
+similarly, on Linux, you can run `hostname -I` to get all the information, but the following to get only the IP you are looking for:

 ```sh
 hostname -I | awk '{print $1}'